 I bathed her with my cupped hands of sea water and rose hips.
 The salt burned her open-flower wounds.
-When the deep gashes dried, I wrapped her cut places in gauze–gently, not too tight, calm the whole time so she would stop shaking.
+When the deep gashes dried, I wrapped her cut places in gauze–gently, not too tight; calm the whole time, so she would stop shaking.

 The note I found underneath the book when I lifted it to smell her hair—instructed not to open under any circumstances.
-“Imagine the sentences I have written here for you.
-Sentences & stanzas about you, about us, timeless as stone.”
+Imagine the sentences I have written here for you.
+Sentences and stanzas about you, about us, timeless as stone.

-The night she returned I scrolled the window panes open in my bedroom & cooed to her bird noises.
-She handed me a large feather pen that she made from a fallen sea-bird that had misjudged the cliffs.
-Its eyes still open & staring at the sky she said.
-I hastened her to the shabby kitchen table, to the orange book.
-My impatience palpable, she unknotted the stone from hemp.
+The night she returned I scrolled the windowpanes open in my bedroom and cooed to her bird noises.
+She handed me a large feather pen that she made from a fallen seabird that had misjudged the cliffs.
+Its eyes still open and staring at the sky, she said.
+I hastened her to the meager kitchen table, to the orange book.
+My impatience palpable.
+She unknotted the stone from hemp.

-“Write what you burned in your memory during your half-sleep or no-sleep nights.
+Write what you burned in your memory during your half-sleep or no-sleep nights.
 Don’t be afraid.
-We are stone.”
-Then she enfolded me in her cloud-dusky wings and we slept for an eternity.
+We are stone.
+Then she enfolded me in her cloud-dusky wings, and we slept for an eternity.
 Unafraid of what we had become.
 A strange dance.
-Music with empty beats at times.
-The silent beating heart of the starlings that fly from us or the fallen seabird that follows us in our dreams, its eyes still open asking us to burn into our memory—all we have—all our blessings.
+Music with empty beats, at times.
+The silent beating heart of the starlings that fly from us or the fallen seabird that follows us in our dreams, its eyes still open, asking us to burn into our memory, all we have—all our blessings.

 [published in Gone Lawn 19, 2015]